ipa-lab/hackingBuddyGPT/MAC.md

 Alternatively, restart Docker Desktop and try again.

-There are known issues with Docker Desktop on Mac, such as:
+**There are known issues with Docker Desktop on Mac, such as:**

-Bug: Docker CLI Hangs for all commands https://github.com/docker/for-mac/issues/6940
+* Bug: Docker CLI Hangs for all commands https://github.com/docker/for-mac/issues/6940

-Regression: Docker does not recover from resource saver mode https://github.com/docker/for-mac/issues/6933
+* Regression: Docker does not recover from resource saver mode https://github.com/docker/for-mac/issues/6933

-**Google AI Studio: Gemini free tier has a limit of 15 requests per minute, and 1500 requests per day**
+**Google AI Studio: Gemini free tier has a limit of 15 requests per minute, and 1500 requests per day:**

 https://ai.google.dev/pricing#1_5flash